pawelad/fakester/CONTRIBUTING.md

 $ # Run nox
 $ make test
 ```

-Just remember to have the database running (and set `DATABASE_URL` to
-`postgres://fakester:fakester@localhost:54320/fakester` if you want to use the
-one from [Docker Compose]).

 ## Running locally
 The easiest way run fakester locally is to install [Docker] and run: